4W4I5/Semester-5-Notes/OS/OS 22 August, 2023.md

 - Used mostly in mobile and embedded devices

 ### Opcodes & Operands
 - To load a instruction bigger than the buswidth, a opcode exists to decode one half and then fetch the next half of the instruction

+#### Interrupts
+- Classes of interrupts
+	- Program
+		- Caused by instruction execution
+	- Timer
+		- Time based
+	- I/O
+		- Memory polling
+		- Peripherals
+	- Hardware Failure
+		- Unscheduled Disconnection or failure
+- Flow of Control without Interrupts
+	-